deadone/AutoWifi/README.md

 * hcxdumptool (https://github.com/ZerBea/)
 * hcxtools (https://github.com/ZerBea/)

-Comes with a built in wordlist (apparently too big for github, you can get it from me in class), but Kali comes with a built in version of rockyou.txt, copy the file into the '/wordlists' directory.
+Comes with a built in wordlist, and Kali comes with a built in version of rockyou.txt, copy any other desired wordlists in '/wordlists' directory.

 <b>Setting Up:</b>
 When you start autowifi, first take note of <b>"CONFIGURED"</b>.
 If